vaelen/sattrack/README.md

 ## Data sources

-SatTrack uses Celestrak as its primary source for TLE data.
+SatTrack uses [CelesTrak](https://celestrak.org/) as its primary source for TLE data.
+CelesTrak is a non-profit service that provides satellite information for free.
+If you feel so inclined, they take donations to help cover their costs.

 In addition, SatTrack can get both TLE and pass data from [N2YO](https://www.n2yo.com).
 If you want to use the N2YO APIs you will need an API key, which you can get by signing up for a free account at N2YO.